opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/account_password_and_permissions/how_do_i_grant_table_permissions_to_a_user.rst

 How Do I Grant Table Permissions to a User?
 ===========================================

-This section describes how to grant users the SELECT, INSERT, UPDATE, or full permissions for tables.
+This section describes how to grant users the SELECT, INSERT, UPDATE, or full permissions of tables to users.

 Syntax
 ------